-Level 3 Level 4 Level 5 Level 6 Level 6 (Hons) Management and Information An ability to access a An ability to access a An ability to manage An ability to An ability to independently B1 range of learning resources, collect and manage appropriate information from those sources, and undertake simple research tasks with appropriate support. range of learning resources, collect and manage appropriate information from those sources, and undertake simple research tasks with appropriate support.
-An ability to select and analyse appropriate learning using full range of resources for the study of accounting & finance (for example, research articles and/or original materials).
-An ability to select, analyse and evaluate appropriate resources. independently manage learning using full range of resources for the study of accounting & finance (for example, research articles and/or original materials).
-An ability to select, analyse and critically evaluate appropriate manage learning using full range of resources for the study of accounting & finance (for example, research articles and/or original materials).
-An ability to select, analyse and critically evaluate appropriate resources, in order to resources. resources, in order to undertake research tasks with minimum guidance. undertake research tasks with minimum guidance.
-Communications

-Lovel 2 Lavel 4 Lavel 5 Lovel 6 Lavel 6 (Hana) B2 An ability to communicate appropriately (and with a technical proficiency in written English) in a format relevant to the study of accounting & finance.
-An ability to communicate effectively, succinctly, and accurately (and with a technical proficiency in written English) in a format appropriate to the study of accounting & finance.
-An ability to communicate effectively, succinctly and accurately (and with a technical proficiency in written English) in presenting and justifying their view in a variety of formats.
-An ability to communicate effectively, succinctly and accurately (and with a technical proficiency in written English) in presenting and defending their view in a variety of formats, and engage effectively in professional dialogue.
-An ability to communicate effectively, succinctly and accurately (and with a technical proficiency in written English) in presenting and defending their view in a variety of formats.
-An ability to engage effectively in professional dialogue.
-Community building L B3 and understand the role of their immediate and wider communities and the diversity that exists in these communities. and understand the role of their immediate and wider communities and the diversity that exists in these communities.
-An ability to reflect on the complexities of relations within and between communities, and support in and understand the role of their immediate and wider communities and the diversity that exists in these communities.
-An ability to reflect on the complexities of relations within and between communities, and support and be proactive in and understand the role of their immediate and wider communities and the diversity that exists in these communities, and be a champion of this diversity.
-An ability to reflect on the complexities of relations within and between understand the role of their immediate and wider communities and the diversity that exists in these communities, and be a champion of this diversity.
-An ability to reflect on the complexities of relations within and between leadership. leadership.
-An ability to evaluate the challenges facing community in our volatile and uncertain world. communities, and support and be proactive in leadership.
-An ability to evaluate the challenges facing community in our volatile and uncertain world. communities, and support and be proactive in leadership.
-An ability to evaluate the challenges facing community in our volatile and uncertain world.
+Level 3 Level 4 Level 5 Level 6 Level 6 (Hons) M lanagement and Informatio n B1 An ability to access a range of learning resources, collect and manage appropriate information from those sources, and undertake simple research tasks with appropriate support.
+An ability to access a range of learning resources, collect and manage appropriate information from those sources, and undertake simple research tasks with appropriate support.
+An ability to select and analyse appropriate resources.
+An ability to manage learning using a full range of resources for the study of business management (for example, research articles and/or original materials).
+An ability to select, analyse and evaluate appropriate resources.
+An ability to independently manage learning using a full range of resources for the study of business management (for example, research articles and/or original materials).
+An ability to select, analyse and critically evaluate appropriate resources, in order to undertake research tasks with minimum guidance.
+An ability to independently manage learning using a full range of resources for the study of business management (for example, research articles and/or original materials).
+An ability to select, analyse and critically evaluate appropriate resources, in order to undertake research tasks with minimum guidance.
+Communications B2 An ability to communicate appropriately (and with technical proficiency in written English) in a format relevant to the study of business management.
+An ability to communicate effectively, succinctly and accurately (and with technical proficiency in written English) in a format appropriate to the study of business management.
+An ability to communicate effectively, succinctly and accurately (and with technical proficiency in written English) in presenting and justifying their view in a variety of formats.
+An ability to communicate effectively, succinctly and accurately (and with technical proficiency in written English) in presenting and defending their view in a variety of formats, and engage effectively in professional dialogue.
+An ability to communicate effectively, succinctly and accurately (and with technical proficiency in written English) in presenting and defending their view in a variety of formats.